 This summary of significant accounting policies is presented to assist in understanding the financial statements.
 The financial statements and notes are representations of the Company's management, which is responsible for their integrity and objectivity.
 These financial statements and related notes are presented in accordance with accounting principles generally accepted in the United States.

 Principles of Consolidation

-The consolidated financial statements include the accounts of the Company and its wholly owned subsidiaries, FTPM Resources Ltd and New Tex, LLC., after elimination of the intercompany accounts and transactions.
+The consolidated financial statements include the accounts of the Company and its wholly owned subsidiary FTPM Resources Ltd. after elimination of the intercompany accounts and transactions.

 Going Concern